-One of the biggest things that drove my relapses throughout the years was an inability to forgive myself.
-I was swept up by the shame parade stomping through my brain.
+One of the biggest drivers of relapse in my own history was an inability to forgive myself.
+Much of my past drinking was a result of the shame parade that stomped through my brain 24/7.

-It felt endless and it always started right on time, the second I woke up after a night of drinking.
+It felt endless and always started on time, the second I woke up after a night of drinking.

-At some point in my drinking, I was stuck in a cycle of drinking to forget the horrible things I did, said, or thought while drinking.
+Eventually, I got stuck in a cycle of drinking to forget the horrible things I did, said, or thought while drinking.

-You ever sit down to have a nice meal with friends or family and things are going great?
-The food is good, the conversation is lighthearted, and then all of a sudden your shame pops up.
+Have you ever sat down to have a nice meal with friends or family and things are going great?
+The food is good, the conversation is lighthearted, and then BAM!
+All of the sudden your shame pops up?